isralduke/thatbook/21-ecclesiastes.md

 ### Limitations of Human Wisdom

 > <a name="8:16">8:16</a> When I tried to gain wisdom
-> and to observe the activity on earth—
+> and to observe the activity on earth —
-> even though it prevents anyone from sleeping day or night—
+> even though it prevents anyone from sleeping day or night —
 > <a name="8:17">8:17</a> then I discerned all that God has done:
 > No one really comprehends what happens on earth.
 > Despite all human efforts to discover it, no one can ever grasp it.